Recollements and Hochschild theory: Recollements and Hochschild cohomology

-In this section, we shall apply the results obtained in section 5 to study the relation between recollements of derived categories of algebras and Hochschild homology of algebras, which had been clarified by Keller in \cite{Ke2}.
+In this section, we shall apply the results obtained in sections 3 and 4 to observe the relations between recollements of derived categories of algebras and Hochschild cohomology of algebras.
+Note that the relation between recollements of derived categories of algebras and Hochschild homology of algebras had been clarified by Keller in \cite{Ke2}.
 Recall that the {\it $n$-th Hochschild homology} of an algebra $A$ is $HH_n(A) := \Tor^{A^e}_n(A,A) \cong H^{-n}(A \otimes^L_{A^e}A)$.
-Note that in $D(k)$ the complex $A \otimes^L_{A^e}A$ is isomorphic to the Hochschild complex of $A$.
-The following result is due to Keller, which is a corollary of \cite[Theorem 3.1]{Ke2} (ref. \cite[Remarks 3.2 (a)]{Ke2}).
-Here, we apply Theorem~\ref{realize as derived functors} to give a direct proof.
+In $D(k)$ the complex $A \otimes^L_{A^e}A$ is isomorphic to the Hochschild complex of $A$.
+The following result is due to Keller, which is a corollary of \cite[Theorem 3.1]{Ke2} (ref. \cite[Remarks 3.2 (a)]{Ke2}) and can be also proved by using Theorem~\ref{tensor}.